Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 - Bookmakers have implied with the moneyline set for this matchup that the Pirates have a 46.5% chance of pulling out a win.

-- Games involving Pittsburgh have gone over the total set by sportsbooks in 64 of 118 chances this season.
+- Pittsburgh's games have gone over the total in 64 of its 119 chances.

-- The Pirates have posted a record of 10-5-0 against the spread this season.
+- In 15 games with a line this season, the Pirates have a mark of 10-5-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!